 Vernier Scale

-The vernier scale is a precise measuring tool used on instruments like vernier calipers, micrometres, and height gauges.
-Named after Pierre Vernier, who introduced it in the 17th century, the vernier scale allows users to measure with greater accuracy than a standard scale alone.
-By adding a secondary scale with finer divisions, the vernier scale helps increase measurement precision, reduce human estimation errors, and make readings more exact.
+The vernier scale (VS) is a precise measuring tool used on instruments like vernier callipers, micrometres, and height gauges.
+Named after Pierre Vernier, who introduced it in the 17th century, it allows users to measure with greater accuracy than a standard scale alone.
+By adding a secondary scale with finer divisions, the VS helps increase measurement precision, reduce human estimation errors, and make readings more exact.

 Key Components: